justinpriest/R_Intro_AFS/README.md

-# AFS Workshop 2022: Introduction to R for Fishery Researchers
+# AFS Alaska Workshop 2022: Introduction to R for Fishery Researchers
 _Short introductory course for learning the basics of R, tailored for AFS fishery biologists._